 An effective project manager must master the art of delegating the different aspects and tasks associated with the project.
 One of the key areas of focus here is the prioritization of tasks and sub-tasks.

-Below are few tips that will help you prioritize work for your project team members
+Below are a few tips that will help you prioritize work for your project team members.

 1. Know Your Business